sudhanshu8833/swastika_portfolio_management/README.md

 | EXPIRY DATE  | N+SF          | PE                        | P4                  |
 |              |               | P3 + P4                   |                     |

+The table includes various parameters and calculations for a trading strategy.
+Here's an explanation of each section:

+Date Section:
+CURRENT DATE: Represents the current date in the live market.
+MAX EARNING ON EXPIRY (E): Placeholder for the maximum earning potential on expiry.
+E: Placeholder for the actual value of the maximum earning potential on expiry.
+Time Section:
+CURRENT TIME: Represents the current time in the live market.
+MAX RISK ON EXPIRY (R): Placeholder for the maximum risk on expiry.
+R: Placeholder for the actual value of the maximum risk on expiry.
+NIFTY Section:
+CURRENT NIFTY: Represents the current value of the NSE derivative index.
+E/R: Placeholder for the ratio of maximum earning potential to maximum risk.
+VIX Section:
+CURRENT VIX: Represents the current value of the NSE derivative index for volatility.
+MARGIN: Placeholder for the margin required for trading.
+The value is obtained from an API.
+Expiry Section:
+EXPIRY DATE: Represents the expiry date of the trading instrument.
+TOTAL FUND NEEDED: Placeholder for the total fund required for trading.
+The actual value is calculated.
+Buy Pair Section:
+TRADE TYPE: Placeholder for the type of trade.
+LIMIT: Placeholder for the limit of the trade.
+EXPIRY: Represents the expiry date of the options contract.
+STRIKE: Represents the strike price of the options contract.
+OPTION TYPE: Represents the type of the options contract (CE or PE).
+PREMIUM: Represents the premium of the options contract.
+Sell Pair Section:
+EXECUTE: Placeholder for the execution of the trade.
+EXPIRY: Represents the expiry date of the options contract.
+STRIKE: Represents the strike price of the options contract.
+OPTION TYPE: Represents the type of the options contract (CE or PE).
+PREMIUM: Represents the premium of the options contract.
+Please note that the table provided contains placeholders for calculations and actual values.
+The specific calculations and values need to be filled in based on the trading strategy and its implementation.

 ### Strategy Build Sheet - Notes

 | PARTICULAR       | DESCRIPTION                                    | CALCULATION                              | SOURCE |